Green Lacewing - Family Chrysopidae

 Green Lacewing

-Adult Green Lacewings have a number of defenses, among them a chemical stench they emit from special glands situated in their thorax.
-One component of the compound is skatole, well known as one of the smelly substances in mammalian feces.
-It is presumed this odor deters predators.
-[1]
+Green lacewings can be very numerous under the right conditions, and have a very distinctive, fluttering, swooping flight.
+They have a number of defenses, among them a chemical stench both adults and larvae emit from special glands.
+One component of the compound is skatole, well known as one of the smelly substances in mammal feces.
+It is presumed this odor deters predators [1] .

 Identification: Soft-bodied insects with shiny, copper-colored eyes, long thread-like antennae, and transparent wings.